 Pumpkin Gut Soup

 As both a big fan of Halloween and a keen believer in reducing waste, I like to save the seeds and the pumpkin fiber (which I affectionately call ‘guts’ around Halloween to spook my nephew) from my Jack O’ Lantern to make seasonal and spooky food.

 My favorite is Pumpkin Gut Soup because you can toss all of the pumpkin leftovers into a pot with some vegetable stock and any other vegetables that might be going to waste (carrot tops, celery tops) and boil for around 30 minutes.
 Then, serve with crusty rolls.

 Honey-Sesame Tofu and Green Beans

-Until I went away to university, I thought that Tofu was a dirty word, because my dad had one tried a bad recipe and it was banned in our house.
+Until I went away to university, I thought that Tofu was a dirty word, because my dad had tried a bad recipe and it was banned in our house.
 Luckily, I lived with a great cook in my second year who would make enough for everyone and knew how to make tofu taste amazing.